Steellgold/website/README.md

 - **Simplist**: A blogging service that lets me post and retrieve blog articles via their API.
 For more information, visit [Simplist](https://simplist.blog/).
 - **OpenAI**: Integrated for an interactive chatbot, using OpenAI to generate automated responses.
 - **Upstash**: Used for rate limiting and server-side Redis data management, ensuring optimal performance.
+- **Plunk**: Used for sending mails, say to chatbot "Contact Gaëtan" to send me an email!

 ## 🚀 Running Locally